-Today's post is on Codename: Sailor V volume 1 by Naoko Takeuchi.
-It is 276 pages long and is published by Kodansha Comics.
-The cover has Sailor Venus in the center making a 'V' for victory sign at the reader.
+Today's post is on Codename: Sailor V volume 2 by Naoko Takeuchi.
+It is 291 pages long and is published by Kodansha Comics.
+The cover is a close up of Sailor Venus as she looks at the reader.
 The intended reader is someone who likes classic manga and shojo manga.
 There is no foul language, no sex, and very mild violence it in this manga.
 The story is told from third person close of Minako.
 There Be Spoilers Ahead.

-I give this volume Five out of Five stars.
-I get nothing for review and I bought this manga with my own money.
+I give this manga a Five out of Five stars.
+I get nothing for my review and I bought this manga with my own money.